Xyxtvs/logistics-operations-dataset/README.md

 # Logistics Operations Database Generator

 A synthetic data generator that creates realistic, highly normalized transportation and supply chain datasets for SQL analytics practice, data science education, and operations research.
+If you prefer to download the dataset instead of running the script, you may find it [here](https://www.kaggle.com/datasets/yogape/logistics-operations-database).

 ## Overview